COVID-19 Policy

 4. KEEP COMMUNICATING: Our goal is to communicate as much as possible so everyone knows what’s happening.
 We will keep registrants up-to-date on all decisions regarding the festival.

-Attendees need to be vaccinated for Covid-19 to the extent recommended by the CDC for their demographic group.
-This means you will need to have had the 2023 covid vaccine at least two weeks before the festival.
-Bring proof of your vaccination status for inspection during check in, which could be your card, a picture of it, or a document on your phone.
+Ideally you will have had the 2025 covid vaccine at least two weeks before the festival.
+Bring proof of vaccination status for inspection during check in: your card, a picture of it, or a document on your phone.
 If you lack documentation, this article can help.
-If you can’t access any documentation, we’ll accept your personal signed attestation.
-Please reach out to us if you have questions about the policy, have any trouble accessing your vaccine proof, or would like to request an exception with a doctor’s note.
+If you can’t access documentation or can’t access the vaccine, we’ll accept your personal signed attestation.
+Please reach out to us if you have questions, have trouble accessing proof of your vaccination, would like to request an exception based on vaccine availability in your area, or an exception with a doctor’s note.

 Will attendees be masked at Make a Scene?